Electrocution Accidents in New York CityClick For Your Free Consulation

 Electrical shocks can cause external burn injuries, burn injuries to internal tissue, and even organ damage.
 Serious electrocution injuries can result in compartment syndrome, which happens when limbs swell and cause permanent damage to muscles.
 A bad shock can also cause neurological problems, nerve damage, chronic pain, permanent impairment, damage to the cardiovascular system, and even death.

 After an electrical injury, you may be entitled to benefits for medical expenses, lost earnings, and disability through workers’ compensation or a personal injury claim.
 Surviving family members of someone killed on the job due to electrocution may also be entitled to compensation through workers’ comp or a wrongful death claim.
-At the Law Offices of Jay S. Knispel, LLC, we will help you seek the compensation you deserve and explore all avenues of compensation, including possible third-party claims.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we will help you seek the compensation you deserve and explore all avenues of compensation, including possible third-party claims.

 Contact our law firm today to schedule a free case review with a New York City electrocution lawyer.
 We work on a contingency fee basis; you pay nothing out of pocket for skilled legal representation in your workers’ compensation or personal injury claim.